VoxLogicA-Project/Polyhedra-minimisation/README.md

 ## Model checking

 As said, the model checker `PolyLogicA` accepts as an input a model poset file, plus an imgql specification.
 It is possible to run analysis on both the original and the minimised model
 (in our example, `triangleRBModel_Poset.json` and `polyInput_Poset.json`).

-The folder of `PolyLogicA` contains an imgql specification, named triangleRBSpec.imgql, that can be used and modified to run analysis.
+First of all, it is necessary to copy the `PolyLogicA` binaries in the main directory with the following commands:

+`mkdir PolyLogicA` \
+`cp -r ~/VoxLogicA/src/bin PolyLogicA`

+Then we can copy the `TriangleRB.imgql` file, containing the actual analysis, in the `PolyLogicA` directory:

+`cp scripts/trianlgeRB.imgql PolyLogicA`

+as well as the poset files:

+`cp ../experiments/triangleRB/triangleRBModel_Poset.json PolyLogicA` \
+`cp ../experiments/triangleRB/toolchain_output/polyInput_Poset.json PolyLogicA`

+Now we can run model checking:

+cd PolyLogicA
+./bin/release/net8.0/linux-x64/PolyLogicA triangleRBSpec.imgql

 In order to perform this step, one must use the following commands:
     mv triangleRBModel_Poset.json polyInput_Poset.json ../PolyLogicA
     cd ../PolyLogicA
     ./bin/release/net8.0/linux-x64/PolyLogicA triangleRBSpec.imgql